-Retail/service commercial uses at grade are proposed in each of the buildings facing Trafalgar Road for a combined retail gross floor area of approximately 5,123 square metres (55,145 square feet).
+Retail/service commercial uses at grade are proposed in the buildings facing Trafalgar Road at key intersections (namely Threshing Mill Blvd and Wheat Boom) to activate these areas, providing a combined retail gross floor area of approximately 2,544 square metres (27,496 square feet).
 The extent and market feasibility of retail uses along Trafalgar Road will be subject to coordination with Halton Region on the ultimate design of Trafalgar Road, in particular with respect to lay-by parking permissions.